 Years of Experience and Learning have led us Here

-After many years of designing and building custom timber frame homes in Central Vermont, we’ve honed in on what we think are best practices and a sweet design.
+After many years of designing and building custom timber frame homes in Central Vermont, we’ve homed in on what we think are best practices and a sweet design.
 Meet the Very Fine House – a pre-designed home that reflects our best efforts to bring beautiful, low-carbon, modest, healthy homes into the world.
 These timber frame homes prioritize the quality of the building materials, environmental impact, and beauty over size.
 They’ve been designed to play to our strengths as a company and be straightforward to construct, keeping costs and complications down relative to designing and building a custom home.

 The clearest benefit to choosing a Very Fine House is the simplicity of the process, and the trust it represents between builder and homeowner.
 Because the design work has been completed, we can take a VFH from our initial conversations to a final construction contract with a fixed bid price much faster than we can with a custom home, and without the significant Design/Planning contracts necessary for a custom home.
 The timber frame, exterior walls, floors and roof can be pre-built in our shop.
 This more controlled build in a heated space means a safer and faster construction process.
 We then raise the frame and wall, roof & floor panels on site, and finish the building from there.
 Because of savings in design and project management, and because of decisions that we’ve built into the design, we expect a VFH to cost 10% less than the lower end of the price range we’d see on a similar sized custom home.